My Concerns about "Holistic"

 The Price-Pottenger Nutrition Foundation of La Mesa, California, was founded in 1952 as the Santa Barbara Medical Research Foundation, became the Weston Price Memorial Foundation in 1965, and adopted its current name in 1969.
 It has about 1,200 members.
 Its Web site describes it as "the source for quality information on the origins of health through nutrition and lifestyle."
 Its newsletter, book catalog, and information service promote food faddism, megavitamin therapy, homeopathy, chelation therapy, and many other dubious practices.
 It is also the repository for many of Price's manuscripts and photographs.
 In March 2015, its online directory listed 79 dentists as professional members.

 The Weston A. Price Foundation, of Washington, D.C., is another membership organization founded to promote Price's principles.
-Founded in 1999, it advocates holistic dentistry, organic farming, raw (unpasteurized) milk, and many questionable dietary strategies.
+Founded in 1999, it opposes fluoridation, vaccination, and pasteurization and advocates holistic dentistry, organic farming, homeopathy, raw (unpasteurized) milk, and many questionable dietary strategies.

 The Holistic Dental Association was founded in 1978 to provide a forum for developing and sharing of "health-promoting therapies that were not taught in dental schools."
 In March 2015, its online directory included 254 dentists.